ssanchezor/GNN-RS/README.md

 For training and testing our models, we have used the dataset provided by Kaggle competition [H&M Personalized Fashion Recommendations
 ](https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations).

+H&M Group is a family of brands and businesses with 53 online markets and approximately 4,850 stores.
+In this competition, H&M Group invited users to develop product recommendations based on data from previous transactions, as well as from customer and product meta data.
+The available meta data spans from simple data, such as garment type and customer age, to text data from product descriptions, to image data from garment images.

-H&M dataset contains data from all the transactions that took place during 2018-2020 period, as well as images of all the involved articles.
+H&M dataset contains data from all the transactions that took place during 2018-2020 period, as well as some costumer and article metadata, including images of all the involved products.

 ### 2.1.
 Data Description  <a name="21-eda"></a>

-Transaction data is divided into several different files:
+H&M dataset is divided into several different files:
 - articles.csv - detailed metadata for each article_id available for purchase
 - customers.csv - metadata for each customer_id in dataset
 - transactions_train.csv - training data, consisting of the purchases each customer for each date, as well as additional information (i.e. channel).